Sarim-MBZUAI/instruct_finetuning_llm/README.md

 ## 🔮 Future Work

-- Implement each of the planned fine-tuning techniques
+- Implement additional fine-tuning techniques (e.g., GLoRA, DoRA)
-- Compare and analyze the performance of each technique
+- Compare and analyze the performance of each technique across different tasks
 - Optimize hyperparameters for the best-performing methods
-- Develop a comprehensive evaluation framework for code generation tasks
+- Develop a comprehensive evaluation framework for various tasks (code generation, code feedback, etc.)

 ## 🤝 Contributing

-As this project is in progress, contributions are welcome.
+As this project is actively progressing, contributions are welcome.
 Please open an issue to discuss proposed changes or improvements before submitting a pull request.

 ## 📜 License